Powderfinger (song)

 "Powderfinger" is a song written by Neil Young, first released on his 1979 album Rust Never Sleeps.
 It subsequently appeared on several of Young's live recordings.
 A 2014 Rolling Stone special issue on Young ranked it as Young's best song ever.

-It has been covered by Band of Horses, Cowboy Junkies, Beat Farmers, Rusted Root, Jazz Mandolin Project, Drive-by Truckers, Feelies spin-off Yung Wu, Car Seat Headrest, and Phish.
+It has been covered by Band of Horses, Cowboy Junkies, Beat Farmers, Rusted Root, Jazz Mandolin Project, Feelies spin-off Yung Wu, Car Seat Headrest, and Phish.
 The Australian rock band Powderfinger took their name from this song.

 It is ranked number 450 on Rolling Stones list of The 500 Greatest Songs of All Time.

 Lyrics and music

 "Powderfinger" is the first song of the second, electric, side of Rust Never Sleeps.
 Allmusic critic Jason Ankeny describes the song, following the album's mellower, acoustic first side, as "a sudden, almost blindsiding metamorphosis, which is entirely the point — it's the shot you never saw coming."
 The lyrics are the posthumous narration of a young man who attempts to protect his family against an approaching gunboat.
 He realizes that all of the older men are unavailable, leaving him "to do the thinking".
 After initial indecision, he eventually takes action, and is ultimately killed.
-He describes his death with the gruesome line "my face splash in the sky."
+He describes his death with the gruesome line "my face splashed in the sky."
 Johnny Rogan describes the last verse as the character's "moving epitaph":